 We have to focus our PR on the US because it represents 80% of our visitors.
 As a consequence, we cannot routinely apply our ‘European ways’ to AD.
 Together, Britain, Canada, and Australia represent most of the remaining 20%.

 Paramount in our philosophy is the exposure, and authority we create for our writers.
 In our magazine, even with a free basic account, an author can publicize his work and authorship to a very large audience.

-Additionally, we challenge writers to put their writing motivation to the test, while explaining them how to get read.
+Additionally, we challenge writers to put their writing motivation to the test, while explaining to them how to get read.
 Many who heeded our tips & tricks managed to convert their playing field of social networking into vast amounts of views for their posts.

 Amanda: I am making an assumption here (based on how hard we work progressively, plus I see the fruits of your labor) that said, was there ever a time during the early stages of Angie’s Diary, that you thought to yourself, “I can’t do this anymore – I’m going to give up?” ….
 For the record, I think not.
 If so, what got you through?
 If not, which year was your toughest year regarding promotion?

-Angie: Long before Yanks, Brits and Aussies started submitting their work to Angie’s Diary, several people from The Middle East, India, and South Africa discovered the magazine (which really wasn’t a proper magazine at the time).
+Angie: Long before Yanks, Brits, and Aussies started submitting their work to Angie’s Diary, several people from The Middle East, India, and South Africa discovered the magazine (which really wasn’t a proper magazine at the time).
 Although it would take ages before they would actually post something, they often withdrew their stories and articles after one or two weeks because of their publishers’ fear of copyright infringements.
-I was exasperated, and started having sincere doubts if this is what I wanted.
+I was exasperated and started having sincere doubts if this is what I wanted.

 From the perspective of advancement and competence, I can safely say that, until I met my friend and partner Bart van Ouwerkerk, who helped to create and developing the entire site with all its technical, visual, and practical aspects, I felt like a blundering amateur in the ‘Internetscape’ of 2008.